76 Rue de Rennes,

 1 person favorited this theater

 Located in the south of the city centre.
-Around 1935 a very impressive Art Deco style building was built by Radio Electric Company.
-This building was considered as a masterpiece of architecture in many magazines for its modernity, originally called the Lux, and had a large entrance which led to the underground 500 seat auditorium.
+In 1930 a very impressive Art Deco style building was built by Radio Electric Company to the designs of architects Albert Laprade & Leon Bazin.
+This building was considered as a masterpiece of architecture in many magazines for its modernity, originally called the Lux, it had a large entrance which led to the underground 500 seat auditorium.

 The fine Art Deco style design with a brown and white colour scheme remained up until the end of the 1960’s.
 There was a bar on one side of the auditorium and a large window on the other side showing the air conditioning system.

-In order to convert the Lux into the Arlequin, a major refurbishing took place and the original Art Deco design vanished, as well as a wide screen installed.
+In order to convert the Lux into the Arlequin, a major refurbishing to the plans of architect M. Georges Peynet took place in May 1972, and the original Art Deco design vanished, as well as a wide screen installed.

 In 2001, two more screens were added with 102 and 98 seats, taking over the space of a night club (the former famous Rose Rouge of the 1950’s).
 During 2003 summer season a 70mm print festival with Hitchcock’s “Vertigo” and Jacques Tati’s “Play Time” was an occasion to enjoy the fine stereo sound and wide screen of the 395 seat auditorium.